-When requested enter your product ID code (from your WebPACK CD cover - it begins DWB) in the appropriate field.
+When requested enter the product ID in the appropriate field.

-Your CD Key number will then be sent to you via email (please ensure that you have carefully entered your correct email address when entering your details).
+A CD Registration Key number will then be sent to you via email (please ensure that you have carefully entered your correct email address when entering your details).

 Your key number will look something like this: